Open-pool Australian lightwater reactor: Performance

-During the initial testing and commissioning stages each equipment and system was tested isolated and then in an integrated manner.
-First tests were carried out without nuclear fuel loaded into the core, and then a careful plan was followed for loading nuclear fuel in the reactor core and reaching a nuclear chain for the first time.
-Successive increasing power steps were followed to get the reactor to run at full power.
-Once commissioning was completed, the Australian Nuclear regulatory Body (ARPANSA) issued a licence that authorise its operation at full power.
-During the first operation cycles a typical teething period of a first of a kind design followed.
+During the initial testing and commissioning period, all the equipment and systems were tested individually, and then in an integrated manner.
+Initial tests were carried out without nuclear fuel loaded into the core, and then a careful plan was followed for loading nuclear fuel into the reactor core, and subsequently reaching a nuclear chain reaction for the first time.
+Power to the reactor was increased in successive stages to finally allow the reactor to run at its full output.
+Once commissioning was completed, Australia’s nuclear regulator, the Australian Radiation Protection and Nuclear Safety Agency (ARPANSA), issued a licence that authorised OPAL’s operation at full power.
+During the first operation cycles, a typical teething period of a first of a kind design occurred.

-The reactor has shown to be a reliable supplier of radiopharmaceuticals, while also serving as a neutron source to conduct material research activities using the several instruments.
+The reactor has proven itself to be a reliable supplier of radiopharmaceuticals, while also serving as a neutron source to conduct material research.

 Since commissioned the reactor has been running with a very high availability, during the term 2012-13 it operated 265 days at full power (including an extended routine maintenance period), during 2013-14 for 294 days at full power, and during 2014-15 it operated 307 days at full power.

 As at September 2016 it has accumulated a total of 2200 equivalent Full Power Days.
 Each 30 days operating cycle more than 150 batches of Silicon are irradiated, Mo99 is produced on a regular basis for the nuclear medicine market.
 OPAL has delivered 4 million doses.
 Regarding research with neutrons the Australian Centre for Neutron Scattering (formerly Bragg Institute) features more than 120 scientists and 13 neutron beam operational instruments, and has produced more than 600 scientific research papers using the neutrons coming from OPAL core.